bosskmk/bosskmk.github.io/pluto_grid/index.md

-## PlutoGrid for flutter - v2.6.1
+## PlutoGrid for flutter - v2.7.0

 [![codecov](https://codecov.io/gh/bosskmk/pluto_grid/branch/master/graph/badge.svg)](https://codecov.io/gh/bosskmk/pluto_grid)

 <br>

-PlutoGrid is a dataGrid that can be controlled by the keyboard on desktop and web.
+`PlutoGrid` is a `DataGrid` that can be operated with the keyboard in various situations such as moving cells.
-Of course, it works well on Android and IOS.
+It is developed with priority on the web and desktop.
+Improvements such as UI on mobile are being considered.
+If you comment on an issue, mobile improvements can be made quickly.

 <br>